 Kitchen cleaning tips.

 Scrub the cast iron.
-A good cast iron pan will give you a lifetime worth of cooking so give it the TLC it deserves.
-Pour a good layer of coarse salt on the surface of the pan and a give it a good scrub with a soft sponge.
-The salt will lift away stuck on food and absorb oil without ruining the seasoning on the pan.
+A good cast iron pan will give you a lifetime’s worth of cooking so give it the TLC it deserves.
+Pour a good layer of coarse salt on the surface of the pan and give it a good scrub with a soft sponge.
+The salt will lift away stuck-on food and absorb oil without ruining the seasoning on the pan.
 If your pan needs another coat of seasoning, it will take better after a salt scrub.

 Clean cutting boards.
 If you use a wooden cutting board, every few weeks give it a good sprinkle of coarse salt and scrub with a sliced lemon.
 Rinse well with hot water and your board will be nice and fresh.